WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - source of truth for events that flow through the EventBridge

   - the **schema registry is not only for your custom events, you can find other AWS services events there as well!**

+  - **if, during the lifecycle of a given schema, the EB changes a given schema, there will be an event for it on a default bus**.
+This allows you to **listen to schema changes and do something about it!**.

+    - this is how the [SchemaWatcher](https://cdk-schema-watcher.vercel.app/) tool works.
+Neat!

 - you can generate code bindings